 About the Park

-David Crockett was a pioneer, soldier, politician and industrialist.
+David Crockett was a pioneer, soldier, politician, and industrialist.
 He was born near the little town of Limestone in northeast Tennessee in 1786.
-In 1817, he moved to Lawrence County and served as a justice of the peace, a colonel of the militia and as a state representative.
-Along the banks of Shoal Creek, in what is now his namesake park, he established a diversified industry consisting of a powdermill, a gristmill and a distillery.
+In 1817, he moved to Lawrence County and served as a justice of the peace, a colonel of the militia, and a state representative.
+Along the banks of Shoal Creek, he established a diversified industry consisting of a powdermill, a gristmill, and a distillery in what is now his namesake park.
 All three operations were washed away in a flood in September 1821.
-Financial difficulties from this loss caused Crockett to move to West Tennessee where he was elected to Congress.
+Financial difficulties from this loss caused Crockett to move to West Tennessee, where he was elected to Congress.
 While in Washington, he fought for his people’s right to keep land they had settled on in the new frontier of West Tennessee.
-Crockett died at the Alamo Mission in March of 1836 while aiding the Texans in their fight for independence from Mexico.
-The 1,319-acre park has a museum, staffed during the summer months, with exhibits depicting Crockett’s life here and a water-powered grist mill.READ MORE
+Crockett died at the Alamo Mission in March of 1836 while aiding the Texans fighting for independence from Mexico.
+The 1,319-acre park has a museum staffed during the summer months, with exhibits depicting Crockett’s life here and a water-powered grist mill.READ MORE

 FIND A MAP

 Are you looking for a park map?
 Click the link below to see a list of available maps for this park.

 Sign up for our newsletter to stay connected to events, promotions and discounts at Tennessee State Parks.